-Just like Santa Claus, you need to focus on what gets the job done.
+In the face of constraints, you need to focus on what gets the job done.
 And it shouldn’t be your help desk software or analytics tools that get the bulk of your attention – it should be your front line employees.

 It’s just too difficult to get the ideal customer experience right – translating boardroom discussions into reality on the front line is a major challenge.
 However, in heavily competitive industries, opting for an ambitious customer service strategy can be a long-term differentiator and customer acquisition method.

 So how do you go beyond talking about a great support and actually implementing it?Ensure your employees are trained and motivated to deliver amazing customer service

 While you may think your customer service department is working to the best of its ability, how do you really know?